Hints for Night Photography

 - If your camera has a “live view” feature, you may be able to manually focus in light light levels at which neither AF nor traditional manual focusing will work – highly recommend for night photography work!

-Daytime exposure tricks often work just as well at night – When photographing high dynamic range scenes during the day I often make two exposures – one for shadows and one for highlights – and combine them using masks in post.
+Daytime exposure tricks often work just as well at night — When photographing high dynamic range scenes during the day I may make two exposures — one for shadows and one for highlights — and use masks to combine them in post.
 The same situation often arises at night, especially if you have a shot that includes dark areas and bright artificial light sources.
-You may need to make one exposure that gets some detail out of the shadows and a second that avoids blowing out the bright light sources.
+You may need to make one exposure that gets some detail from the shadows and a second that avoids blowing out the bright light sources.

 That’s a quick list.
 Hope you find it useful!
 Have a question or something to add?
 Leave a comment below!